KristianKurk/NotetakingApp/README.md

 INSTALLATION
 ------------
 Download the executable by either going to the releases on this page, or visiting kristiankurk.com/Scribe/Download.
-It is recommeded to then put the folder wherever you wish, and to create a shortcut on your desktop.
+It is recommended to then put the folder wherever you wish, and to create a shortcut on your desktop.

 CONFIGURATION